podtyazhki1337/3d-mask-r-cnn/README.md

 We adopt a Docker approach to simplify the distribution and reproduction of our work.
 Running this 3D Mask R-CNN without our image is possible but requires to install TensorFlow sources and to compile the 3D Non Max Suppression and 3D Crop And Reisze custom operations by hand.

+The implementation for the Phallusia mammillata dataset can be found in the [morphogenesis branch.](https://github.com/gdavid57/3d-mask-r-cnn/tree/morphogenesis)

 # Toy Dataset

 This section aims to reproduce the results of the paper mentioned above on the toy dataset.
 Please follow the default commands below.